paulosjd/mdblocks/README.md

-React app which consumes air quality data served by a REST [API](https://github.com/paulosjd/aurnapi).
-[Live demo](https://notes.paulja.me/).
+React app which consumes data served by a REST API.
+[Demo](https://notes.paulja.me/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).